Frank Morgan: Film

 Morgan starred in several silent films.
 He made his debut as Sir Richard in The Suspect (1916).
 Following that, he starred in Raffles, the Amateur Cracksman (1917) as Bunny Manders, alongside costar John Barrymore.
-He also starred in the propaganda film, Who's Your Neighbor?, along with others such as, At the Mercy of Men, Manhandled (1924 film), Born Rich (1924 film), and other roles in small films.
+He also starred in the propaganda film Who's Your Neighbor?, and others such as At the Mercy of Men, Manhandled (1924 film), Born Rich (1924 film), and had roles in other small films.